Congo's Kabila re-elected, opposition claims victory

 "Similarly, the reaction of the security forces to any disturbances will be key; they need to react proportionately and avoid escalating confrontations," he said in a statement.

-The government of neighbouring Congo Republic said this week it was preparing a refugee camp north of Brazzaville in case violence forced people to flee across the Congo River.
+The government of neighbouring Congo Republic said this week it is preparing a refugee camp north of Brazzaville in case violence forces people to flee across the Congo River.

-Kabila came to power when his father, Laurent, was assassinated in 2001, and later won the country's 2006 election.
-He has struggled to control marauding rebel groups in Congo's east despite U.N. backing.
+Kabila came to power when his father Laurent was assassinated in 2001, and later won the country's 2006 polls.
+He has struggled to control marauding rebel groups in Congo's east despite United Nations backing.

 Congo is last on the U.N. human development index despite rich mineral resources, and investors say it remains one of the most challenging countries in the world in which to do business.

-(Additional reporting by Emmanuel Braun in Kinshasa, David Lewis in London and Andrew Quinn in Washington; Writing by Richard Valdmanis; Editing by David Lewis, Louise Ireland and Peter Cooney)
+(Additional reporting by Emmanuel Braun in Kinshasa and David Lewis in London; Writing by Richard Valdmanis; Editing by David Lewis and Louise Ireland)